telerik/maui-docs/controls/datagrid/overview.md

 * [Selection modes]({%slug datagrid-selection-overview %})&mdash;The DataGrid features a single or a multiple-item selection and provides options for controlling the cell or row selection unit, thus enabling any selection scenario you want your MAUI application users to have.

-* [Column settings]({% slug datagrid-columns-overview %})&mdash;The DataGrid provides a number of features and configuration options related to its columns to provide a flexible and usable user experience.
+* [Column settings]({% slug datagrid-columns-overview %})&mdash;The .NET MAUI DataGrid provides a number of features and configuration options related to its columns to provide a flexible and usable user experience.
 For example, you can enable [column reordering]({% slug datagrid-columns-reordering %}) and [resizing]({% slug datagrid-column-resizing %}), allow users to [lock columns]({% slug datagrid-frozen-columns %}) and keep the important information always on top, and [add a column footer]({%slug datagrid-column-footer%}) to the component.

 * [Search as you type]({%slug datagrid-search-as-you-type%})&mdash;The DataGrid provides the ability to search for specific data within its `ItemsSource` by using its built-in search functionality.